An atlas of K3 surfaces with finite automorphism group: Rank 4 lattices

-\begin{proof} For each of these lattices the Hilbert basis of its nef cone is described in \cite{ACR}.
-Then as in Proposition \ref{prop:The-automorphism-groupTRIVIAL}, one can check that there is no hyperelliptic involution and conclude that the automorphism group is trivial. \end{proof}
+\begin{proof} For each of these lattices, the Hilbert basis of its nef cone is described in \cite{ACR}.
+Then as in Proposition~\ref{prop:The-automorphism-groupTRIVIAL}, one can check that there are no hyperelliptic involutions and conclude that the automorphism group is trivial. \end{proof}